 Please read Campground Rules prior to making your reservation.

 Camping fees vary based on residency, with residents of Broward, Palm Beach, and Miami-Dade counties receiving discounts.
 Campers must show two proofs of residency.
 Reservations are highly recommended, especially during the peak season of November through April.
 Permit holder must be onsite during the duration of the stay.

 Reservations, which can be made at any time and are subject to availability, can be made by contacting the park office by phone.
 Parks will accept Visa, Mastercard, American Express, and Discover charge cards.
 Please see below for campground phone numbers and email addresses.

 Primitive Group Camping

-Primitive areas for youth groups are offered at eight regional parks: C.B.
-Smith, Deerfield Island, Easterlin, Everglades Holiday (currently under renovation), Markham, Quiet Waters, T.Y., and Vista View.
+Primitive areas for youth groups are offered at several regional parks: C.B.
+Smith, Deerfield Island, Markham, Quiet Waters, T.Y., and Vista View.
 This activity, popular with scouts, lets youngsters experience nature as it is, without utilities and other creature comforts.
-Organized nonprofit groups of supervised young people are permitted to preregister at the park office for overnight camping at designated locations.
+Organized nonprofit groups of supervised young people only are permitted to preregister at the park office for overnight camping at designated locations.

 Campers must bring their own equipment, including tents and other supplies.
 Open fires are permitted only at designated fire rings.
 Other park amenities not far from the campsite may be made available by prior arrangement with park management.
 All park rules and regulations apply to primitive group campers.
 Group reservations can be made only by an adult 18 or older.
 All groups of youths under 18 must include one adult for every 10 youths.
 Other restrictions may apply based on the park.